Strumenta/tylasu-tutorial/README.md

 monaco.editor.create(document.getElementById("editor")!, { theme: "vs-dark", fontSize: 22 });
 ```

-The page has a single element `editor` that is styled to take up the whole viewport.
+The page has a single element, `editor`, that is styled to take up the whole viewport.
 The code creates a Monaco editor inside this element with a dark theme and a bigger font size.
-We will give the user the ability to customize the editor deeper on the tutorial.
+We will give the user the ability to customize the editor later in the tutorial.

 Of course, we need to bundle the TypeScript code with its dependencies into the `bundle.js` and `bundle.css` that the HTML file is expecting.

-First, we install the `monaco-editor` node package as dependency:
+First, let's install the `monaco-editor` node package as dependency:

 ```shell
 $ npm install monaco-editor
 ```

-Then, we create the bundle executing the `esbuild` node package with `npx`:
+Then, we'll create the bundle executing the `esbuild` node package with `npx`:

 ```shell
 $ npx esbuild index.ts --bundle --outfile=bundle.js --loader:.ttf=empty